ietf-wg-acme/acme/draft-ietf-acme-acme.md

 any signed request from the client to carry such a nonce.

-An ACME server provides nonces to clients using the HTTP Replay-Nonce header field, as specified in {{replay-nonce}} below.
+An ACME server provides nonces to clients using the HTTP Replay-Nonce header field, as specified in {{replay-nonce}}.
 The server MUST include a Replay-Nonce header field in every successful response to a POST request and SHOULD provide it in error responses as well.

 Every JWS sent by an ACME client MUST include, in its protected header, the "nonce" header parameter, with contents as defined in
-{{nonce-nonce-jws-header-parameter}} below.
+{{nonce-nonce-jws-header-parameter}}.
 As part of JWS verification, the ACME server MUST verify that the value of the "nonce" header is a value that the server previously provided in a Replay-Nonce header field.
 Once a nonce value has appeared in an ACME request, the server MUST consider it invalid, in the same